Hatfield–McCoy feud: Private Joseph Hatfield

+Daughters of the American revolution states there is no evidence that his first wife was Elizabeth Smith.

+Private Joseph Hatfield was the father the of Ephraim (Eph-of-All) Hatfield.

 Devil Anse Hatfield family tree

 Names in red indicate those who were killed as a direct result of the feud.

 Names in orange highlight intermarriages between Hatfield and McCoy.

 McCoy genealogy

 Randolph McCoy family tree

 Names in red indicate those who were killed as a direct result of the feud.

 Names in orange highlight intermarriages between Hatfield and McCoy.